subbu7702/linux-capstone-ansible/README.md

 + Version Control using Git/Github

 ## ARCHITECTURE
-The project consists of 3 Rocky Linux 9.8 VMs connected through an internal network while one of them functions as a Gateway Serversupporting
+The project consists of 3 Rocky Linux 9.8 VMs(Virtual Machines) connected through an internal network while one of them functions as a Gateway Serversupporting
 NAT and forwarding

 ## Architecture